ever-been/everDoc/src/book/markdown/taskapi.md

 BEEN provides a special task type called **evaluator**.
 The purpose of such a task is to query the stored results, perform and statistical analyses and return an interpretation of the data that can be shown back to the user via web interface.
 Evaluators are again tasks and they can be run manually (as a single task) or within a benchmark or a context.
 It's up to the user when and how to run an evaluator.

 To create an evaluator, subclass the abstract class `Evaluator` and implement the method `evaluate`.
 This method is supposed to return a `EvaluatorResult` object which will then be stored in the database.
 This object holds a byte array of data and a MIME type of it.
 BEEN supports a few MIME types with which it can directly work, e.g. if the result is a JPEG image, it will show it directly in the web interface.
-The list of supported MIME types can be found defined as contants inside the `EvaluatorResult` class.
+The list of supported MIME types can be found defined as constants inside the `EvaluatorResult` class.

 An evaluator needs to retrieve data from the persistence layer, and it can do so using the provided `ResultFacade` interface.
 This object is available as an instance method on the `Task` superclass.
 Queries can be build using the `QueryBuilder` object which supports various conditions and query parameters.
 A simple query that will retrieve a collection of results can have this form: